GoogleCloudPlatform/guest-test-infra/imagetest/test_suites/README.md

 - <b>Test logic</b>: Connect to the metadata server from the VM and confirm the license available in metadata matches the expected value.

-#### TestHostname
-Test that the system hostname is correctly set.

-- <b>Background</b>: The hostname is one of many pieces of 'dynamic' configuration that supported GCE Images will set for you.
-This is compared to the 'static' configuration which is present on the image to be tested.
-Dynamic configuration allows a single GCE Image to be used on many VMs without pre-modification.

-- <b>Test logic</b>: Retrieve the intended FQDN from metadata (which is authoritative) and compare the hostname part of it (first label) to the currently set hostname as returned by the kernel.

-#### TestFQDN
-Test that the fully-qualified domain name is correctly set.

-- <b>Background</b>: The FQDN is a complicated concept in Linux operating systems, and setting it in an incorrect way can lead to unexpected behavior in some software.

-- <b>Test logic</b>: Retrieve the intended FQDN from metadata and compare the full value to the output of `/bin/hostname -A`.
-See `man 1 hostname` for more details.

-#### TestCustomHostname
-Test that custom hostnames are correctly set.

-- <b>Background</b>: The hostname for a VM matches the name of the VM by default.
-However, if you specify a custom hostname at instance creation time, this will be used instead.

-- <b>Test logic</b>: Launch a VM with a custom hostname.
-Validate the hostname as with TestFQDN.

-#### TestHostKeysGeneratedOnce
-Validate that SSH host keys are only generated once per instance.

-- <b>Background</b>: The Google guest agent will generate new SSH hostkeys on the first boot of an instance.
-This is a dynamic configuration to enable GCE Images to be used on many instances, as multiple instances sharing host keys or having predictable host keys is a security risk.
-However, the host keys should remain constant for the lifetime of an instance, as changing them after the first generation may prevent new SSH connections.

-- <b>Test logic</b>: Launch a VM and confirm the guest agent generates unique host keys on startup.
-Restart the guest agent and confirm the host keys are not changed.

 ### Test suite: network